-INVEGA SUSTENNA® is different from daily pills in that it’s an injection given once a month.
-To make sure that the medication is prescribed appropriately to be both safe and effective for you, there are steps that your Treatment Team will take:
+INVEGA SUSTENNA® is different from daily pills, it's an injection given once a month.
+To make sure that the medication is prescribed appropriately to be both safe and effective for you, there are steps that your treatment team will take:

-- Once you and your healthcare provider have determined that INVEGA SUSTENNA® is the right treatment for you, you may need to test for tolerability using the active medication in INVEGA SUSTENNA®
+Once you and your healthcare professional have determined that INVEGA SUSTENNA® is the right treatment for you, you may need to test for tolerability using the oral formulation of the active ingredient in INVEGA SUSTENNA®.

-- Once your healthcare professional has determined that you can tolerate the medication, you’ll receive 2 starting doses of INVEGA SUSTENNA®, each dose 1 week apart, into the muscle of your upper arm
+After your healthcare professional has determined that you can tolerate the medication, you'll receive 2 starting doses of INVEGA SUSTENNA®, each dose 1 week apart, into the muscle of your upper arm.

-It’s very important that you go to all of your appointments to get your injections.
-If you miss an injection, talk to your Treatment Team as soon as possible.
-If you are experiencing symptoms or side effects, be sure to let your healthcare professional know so they can help adjust your medication.
-You and your Treatment Team members can also discuss options to help remember your injection appointments, and if you might be able to receive your injection at a place near you other than your healthcare provider’s office.
+It's important to be patient, because starting any new medication can be challenging.
+Work with your healthcare professional to find the right dose of INVEGA SUSTENNA® that will help control your schizophrenia symptoms with the fewest side effects.
+It's very important that you go to all of your injection appointments.
+If you miss an injection, talk to your treatment team as soon as possible.
+If you are experiencing symptoms or side effects, be sure to let your healthcare professional know.
+You and your treatment team members can also discuss options that will help you remember your injection appointments, or if you might be able to receive your injection at a place near you other than your healthcare professional's office.

 The average time to relapse in the INVEGA SUSTENNA® group was 416 days, compared to 226 days in the group taking daily pills.

 At 15 months, the group of people taking INVEGA SUSTENNA® had a 30% lower risk of a relapse than the group of people taking one of the 7 most commonly prescribed daily pills, and longer average times before relapse.

 The most common side effects of INVEGA SUSTENNA® seen in this study were: